mmistakes/minimal-mistakes/_drafts/2023-04-15-functional-error-handling-in-kotlin.md

 }
 ```

-As expected the program crashes with the following exception:
+As expected, the program crashes with the following exception:

 ```text
 Exception in thread "main" java.util.NoSuchElementException: Job not found